ossf/community/wg-securing-software-repos/README.md

 ## Governance

-We use the [securing-software-repos-wg](https://github.com/orgs/ossf/teams/securing-software-repos-wg) GitHub team.

-The [CHARTER.md](https://github.com/ossf/wg-securing-software-repos/blob/main/CHARTER.md) outlines the scope and governance of our group activities.
+The [CHARTER.md](https://github.com/ossf/wg-securing-software-repos/blob/main/CHARTER.md) outlines the scope and governance of our group activities, as well as the maintainers of this repository.

-This group is chaired by [Dustin Ingram](https://github.com/di).
+This group is co-chaired by [Dustin Ingram](https://github.com/di) and [Zach Steindler](https://github.com/steiza).

 ## Antitrust Policy